SurrealTheCoder/SurrealTheCoder/README.md

 ### Hi there 👋

 I'm SurrealTheCoder, or Ryan.
-I'm a college student studying Front-End Web Developerment :)
+I'm a college student studying Front-End Web Development :)

 <!--
 **SurrealTheCoder/SurrealTheCoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.